-While considered unlikely at this time, a positive rating action could occur if underwriting performance metrics demonstrated an improvement as well as a sustainable favorable trend across the property & casualty operations.
+While unlikely, a positive rating action could occur if the group reports a favorable earnings trend combined with continued premium growth.
 Potential rating impact:Minor

 NOTE: Only a rating committee can make a rating decision and the above referenced factors would be taken into consideration, along with all available relevant information in determining a Rating Action.
 However, the magnitude of a potential change in the rating that could reasonably occur as a result of the impact of the factors listed above are characterized by the following summary chart: